-Stewart Wayne Foster is the newly appointed Director of Music and Organist of the Royal Poinciana Chapel in Palm Beach, Florida.
+Stewart Wayne Foster is the Director of Music and Organist of the Royal Poinciana Chapel in Palm Beach, Florida.
 He leaves a prestigious position in Los Angeles, where for eight years he served as Organist in Residence for the First Congregational Church, one of L.A.’s most historic churches.
 A consummate performer on the pipe organ, harpsichord and piano, and an expert accompanist and vocal coach, his performances have been praised by critics worldwide.
 According to a review by The Dallas Morning News of one of his most recent concerts, “You can play the organ differently, but you can’t play it any better than Stewart Wayne Foster . . .
 [He played] with technical finesse second to none and an Apollonian elegance of expression.”

 Mr. Foster is a native of Florida where he studied organ as an undergraduate at Stetson University.
 He went on to receive his Master’s degree in the harpsichord and early music from the University of North Texas and, in organ, his Diplôme de Concertiste from the École Normale de Musique in Paris, where he lived for five years.
 While there, he was staff continuo player with L’Orchestre de St. Louis-en-l’Ile, and accompanist for the Paris Choral Society, in addition to serving as assistant organist at the American Cathedral in Paris.
 His many awards include the Gold Medal and Audience Prize at the 1997 Dallas International Organ Competition; First Prize at the William Hall Organ Competition; First Prize at the École Normale de Musique; and First Prize at the American Guild of Organists’ Regional Competition.